Moldova: History

 In 1812, following one of several Russian–Turkish wars, the eastern half of the principality, Bessarabia, was annexed by the Russian Empire, marking the beginning of Russian influence in the region.
 In 1918, Bessarabia briefly became independent as the Moldavian Democratic Republic and, following the decision of the Parliament (Sfatul Țării), united with Romania.
 During the Second World War it was occupied by the Soviet Union which reclaimed it from Romania.
 It joined the Union in 1940 as the Moldavian SSR.
 During this period, policies of Russification and economic transformation deeply influenced the region.

 The dissolution of the USSR in 1991 led to declared independence, followed by the Transnistria War in 1992, a conflict that left the Transnistrian region as a de facto independent state.
 Moldova continues to navigate a complex relationship between pro-Western and pro-Russian factions.
 In recent years, it has pursued closer ties with the European Union, submitting a formal membership application in 2022.

-In the November 2020 presidential election, the pro-European opposition candidate Maia Sandu was elected as the new president of the republic, becoming the first female elected president of Moldova.
+In the November 2020 presidential election, the pro-European opposition candidate Maia Sandu was elected as the new president of the republic, becoming the first woman elected president of Moldova.
 In the November 2024 presidential election, President Maia Sandu was re-elected with 55% of the vote in the run-off.